Academic and Judicial Discipline

 Readmission After Academic Suspension

-Students seeking readmission after academic suspension should address a letter of petition to the Committee on Examinations and Standing, in care of the Office of the Dean of Undergraduates, which must be received by June 1 for readmission in the fall semester and November 1 for readmission in the spring semester.
+Students must then submit a written petition to the Committee on Examinations and Standing, in care of the Office of the Dean of Undergraduates, which must be received by June 1 for readmission in the fall semester and November 1 for readmission in the spring semester.
 The petition should demonstrate what the student did while they were separated from Rice and how they have prepared themselves to function successfully as a student at Rice.
-The petition must include two supporting letters from persons for whom the student has worked during the suspension period as a student or an employee, as well as an academic plan.
-Academic plans must be reviewed and approved by the Office of Academic Advising by June 1 for readmission in the fall semester and November 1 for readmission in the spring semester.
-To allow time for review and revision of the academic plan, students must submit their first draft academic plan at least three weeks in advance of the deadline.
-Guidelines for completing an academic plan can be found on the Readmissions page of the Office of Academic Advising website.
+The petition must include two supporting letters from persons for whom the student has worked during the suspension period as a student or an employee, as well as an academic plan from the Office of Academic Advising.
+To allow time for review and revision of the academic plan, students must submit their first draft academic plan no later than May 7 for readmission in the fall semester and no later than October 7 for readmission in the spring semester.
+Guidelines for completing an academic plan can be found on the Academic Advising website.
 If the problems causing the previous difficulty appear to be resolved, the student generally is readmitted.
 Students returning from academic suspension must maintain regular contact with the Office of Academic Advising or a designated faculty advisor throughout the semester.
 In the first semester upon return from an academic suspension, students may not become candidates for, or hold, any elected or appointed office, nor are they allowed to enroll in more than 17 semester hours.

 In some instances, the committee may postpone approval of readmission or rule that suspension is permanent.
 Although it may do so at its discretion, the Office of the Registrar does not normally place on probation or suspension students who perform poorly in the Rice Summer Sessions.
 Students should be aware, however, that Rice Summer Sessions grades are included in their grade point averages.